Devonport dockyard incinerator building work to start

 Planning permission was granted in December 2011, but the EA's environmental permit was vital before the plant could be built.

-German-owned MVV Environment said work would start "shortly".'Strict conditions'
+German-owned MVV Environment said work would start "shortly".

 The EA said it had used "the most up-to-date scientific evidence" and specialist advice before granting the permit.